 Blue Sea System M2 SoC Meter

-The M2 SoC Monitor has a compact easy to read OLED display for monitoring the state-of-charge for one battery bank.
-You can also program it to trigger a remote generator start.
+The Blue Sea M2 SoC Monitor has a compact easy to read OLED display for monitoring the state-of-charge for one battery bank.
+The shunt is included.

 See the Blue Sea M2 in action.